maurya-anand/ARA/README.md

 -   **`--input`** (mandatory) The user can provide input in either of the following ways:

-    -   A single SRA run accession. eg: **`perl ama.pl --input SRR12548227 --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa`**
+    -   A single SRA run accession. eg: **`perl ara.pl --input SRR12548227 --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa`**

-    -   A list of run accessions in a text file (1 run accession per line). eg: **`perl ama.pl --input example/list.txt --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa`**
+    -   A list of run accessions in a text file (1 run accession per line). eg: **`perl ara.pl --input example/list.txt --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa`**

     -   The SRA runInfo exported directly from the NCBI-SRA web portal.
 Goto the [SRA homepage](https://www.ncbi.nlm.nih.gov/sra "Home - NCBI - SRA") and search for the desired keyword.
-Export the `SraRunInfo.csv` by clicking 'Send to' =\> File =\> RunInfo). eg: **`perl ama.pl --input example/SraRunInfo.csv --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa`**
+Export the `SraRunInfo.csv` by clicking 'Send to' =\> File =\> RunInfo). eg: **`perl ara.pl --input example/SraRunInfo.csv --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa`**

 -   **`--sequences`** (mandatory) The user should provide a fasta file containing the query sequences.

 -   **`--output`** (optional) The output directory to store the results.
-By default, the output will be stored into the **`results/`** directory of the package. eg: **`perl ama.pl --input example/SraRunInfo.csv --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa --output /src/main/test/`**
+By default, the output will be stored into the **`results/`** directory of the package. eg: **`perl ara.pl --input example/SraRunInfo.csv --sequences example/Arabidopsis_thaliana.TAIR10.ncrna.fa --output /src/main/test/`**

 -   **`--mode`** (optional) Choose one of the three modes to run the pipeline.